polkadot-developers/knowledgebase/current/runtime/storage.md

 #### Hashing Algorithms

-As mentioned above, a novel feature of Substrate Storage Maps is that they allow developers to specify the hashing algorithm that will be used when generating a map's keys.
+As mentioned above, a novel feature of Substrate Storage Maps is that they allow developers to specify the hashing algorithm that will be used to generate a map's keys.
 A Rust object that is used to encapsulate hashing logic is referred to as a "hasher".
 Broadly speaking, the hashers that are available to Substrate developers can be described in two ways: whether or not they are cryptographic and whether or not they produce output that is transparent.
+For the sake of completeness, the characteristics of non-transparent hashing algorithms are described below, but keep in mind that any hasher that does not produce transparent output has been deprecated for use within FRAME-based blockchains.

 ##### Cryptographic Hashing Algorithms